 Course objective:

 This will be a series of practical modules to support BDSP networking and lesson sharing.
-We anticipate that these will be held over the course of PED programme and will involve at least 4 short workshop sessions.
+It is anticipated that these will be held over the course of PED programme and will involve at least 4 short workshop sessions.

 Course content: